Emerich Jenei

-Biography
+Early life

 Jenei was born in Agrișu Mic, Arad County, to ethnic Hungarian parents.
 As a child, he moved with his family to Losonc (now Lučenec, Slovakia), because his father did not want to serve in the Romanian army.
 Later his father became a Hungarian soldier, but following the end of the war he did not come back and Jenei with his mother moved back to Arad.
 Two years after they resettled in their old home, Jenei's father, who was held in captivity, unexpectedly returned.
 Not much later Jenei's mother died when he was only 12 years old.

 Before his professional football career, Jenei wanted to become a lawyer.

+Playing career

-He made his debut playing for Flamura Roșie Arad – now UT Arad, in the Romanian Liga I. In 1957, at age 20, he signed with Steaua club in Bucharest (1957).
+Jenei made his debut playing for Flamura Roșie Arad – now UT Arad, in the Romanian Divizia A. In 1957, at age 20, he signed with Steaua club in Bucharest (1957).
 He played for Steaua until 1969, when he left Romania to play in Turkey for Kayserispor.
 He had reached the age of 32, when Romania's Communist authorities would allow few players to move abroad.
 In 1971, Jenei retired as player and became a coach.
-During his career as a footballer, he won 6 caps for Romania's national team (between 1959 and 1963).
+During his career as a footballer, he won six caps for Romania's national team (between 1959 and 1963).

 The highlights of his career as a player were the Romanian football championship titles he won with Steaua in 1959–60, 1960–61 and 1967–68, as well as his participation with Romania's Olympic team at the 1964 Summer Olympics in Japan, where the Romanians came on 5th place.